Osbornes wins £99,000 settlement for injured cyclist

 However, liability was eventually admitted just before trial and the issue of how much compensation the client should receive was then assessed.

 The client, who was right-handed, sustained a serious rotator cuff tear of the right shoulder.
-He required two operations and was left with permanent disability.
+He required two operations and was left with a permanent disability.

 Prior to the accident he had worked as a pastry chef all his working life and was unable to continue in this role due to the limitations imposed by his injured shoulder.